bryan-ortiz0/praw-tutorial/README.md

 5. Acquiring the most recent, popular, high-quality, and disputed posts individually.
 Each group comprises 1000 entries
 6. Consolidating the collected post data by employing the `combine_data()` function
 7. Building a comprehensive DataFrame encompassing the consolidated data sets
-8. Writing the assembled DataFrame as a CSV file locally (create a folder named 'data' to store the csv file)
+8. Writing the assembled DataFrame as a CSV file locally (create a folder named 'data' to properly store the csv file)

 ## Step 5: Explore The Universe Of Subreddits
 We now possess all the tools needed to put our skills to work.
 Try out the code and enjoy the results!